leeweiming3/tp/docs/DeveloperGuide.md

     - Use case resumes from step 2.

 * 3g.
-Recruiter enters invalid candidate number
+Recruiter enters a positive integer for candidate number that is out of range
     - 3g1.
 Hirehub raises an error and asks the recruiter to provide correct candidate number from 1 to the number of candidates in the list
     - 3g2.
 Recruiter attempts to edit the candidate with valid candidate number within the range
     - Steps 3g1-3g2 are repeated until recruiter enters valid candidate number